daattali/beautiful-jekyll/hotel.md

 - **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus route 80 to Downtown Milwaukee, with a stop at 6th and Wisconsin right outside the hotel!
 [Click here for more information](https://www.ridemcts.com/routes-schedules/80).
 - **Rideshare**: Uber and Lyft both operate at the airport.
 Request a ride and you'll be picked up at the rideshare zone outside baggage claim.
+- **GO Riteway**: GO Riteway operates a shuttle service from the airport to Downtown Milwaukee.
+[Click here for more information](https://goriteway.com/ride-services/airport-transportation/).

 ## From The Greater Milwaukee Area

 If you live in the Milwaukee area, are staying with a friend, or otherwise looking for other local transportation options, here are a few options to consider.

 - **Milwaukee County Transit System**: The Milwaukee County Transit System (MCTS) operates bus routes throughout the Milwaukee area.
 Wisconsin Avenue, where our hotel is located, is a huge corridor for bus travel in the area.
 [Click here for more information](https://www.ridemcts.com/routes-schedules).
-- **Wisconsin Coach Lines**: Wisconsin Coach Lines operates bus service from Milwaukee to Chicago and back.
-Buses stop at and near 6th and Wisconsin, right outside the hotel!
+- **Wisconsin Coach Lines**: Wisconsin Coach Lines operates bus service from a number of regional park and ride lots to Downtown Milwaukee.
+Buses stop near the hotel!
 [Click here for more information](https://www.coachusa.com/wisconsin-coach).

 ## From Chicago